Benchmarking Zero-Shot Recognition with Vision-Language Models: Challenges on Granularity and Specificity: Granularity Consistency of Vision-Language Models

-To evaluate the understanding of vision-language models across different semantic granularities, we employ zero-shot classification as the task.
-However, directly comparing classification metrics between classes at different granularities is not appropriate since recognizing fine-grained classes is inherently more challenging.
-Instead, we measure the performance discrepancy in zero-shot classification between directly predicting with prompts of coarse-grained (CG) class names and propagating predictions using prompts of their finer-grained (FG) children classes.
+To assess the understanding of vision-language models across different levels of semantic granularity, we use zero-shot classification as our evaluation tool.
+Directly comparing classification metrics across granularities is not appropriate, as finer-grained classification inherently presents more challenges.
+Our benchmark focuses on measuring the discrepancy in zero-shot classification performance when using coarse-grained (CG) class prompts directly versus deriving predictions from using finer-grained (FG) children class prompts.